Mahmudul-Hasan-24/The-achievement-of-book-success-based-on-visual-design-and-publisher-reputation-in-the-digital-marke/README.md

 | Small Shocks       | Delay consensus and keep diversity longer. |
 | Large/Frequent Shocks | Can prevent consensus entirely, leading to oscillating majority opinion. |

-### Example Visualization
-Add a PNG or GIF of the simulation here (e.g., opinion share over time).

----

 ## 🛠 How to Run Locally